samgutentag/samgutentag.github.io/_posts/2021-03-23-blog-posting-with-working-copy.md

 ## This Should Be Fun

-This is a test post that I created, edit, and pushed to github from my iPad using [WorkingCopy][workingcopy-app-store]
+This is a test post that I created, edit, and pushed to GitHub from my iPad using [WorkingCopy][workingcopy-app-store]

 [workingcopy-app-store]: https://workingcopyapp.com